vunik/mynotes/README.md

-# mynotes
+# MyNotes:
-All my notes for whatever i learn first time :)
+All my notes for whatever i learn first time. more comming soon :D